chelseaparlett/CPSC230ParlettPelleriti/Syllabus.md

 Fostering a community of care that supports the success of students is essential to the values of Chapman University.
 Occasionally, you may come across a student whose personal behavior concerns or worries you, either for the student’s well-being or yours.
 In these instances, you are encouraged to contact the [Chapman University Student Concern Intervention Team](https://www.chapman.edu/students/health-and-safety/student-concern/index.aspx) who can respond to these concerns and offer assistance.
 While it is preferred that you include your contact information so this team can follow up with you, you can submit a report anonymously.
 24-hour emergency help is also available through Public Safety at 714-997-6763.

 ## Religious Accommodation
 Religious Accommodation at Chapman University Consistent with our commitment of creating an academic community that is respectful of and welcoming to persons of differing backgrounds, we believe that every reasonable effort should be made to allow members of the university community to fulfill their obligations to the university without jeopardizing the fulfillment of their sincerely held religious obligations.
-Please review the syllabus early in the semester and consult with your faculty member promptly regarding any possible conflicts with major religious holidays, being as specific as possible regarding when those holidays are scheduled in advance and where those holidays constitute the fulfillment of your sincerely held religious beliefs.
+Please review the syllabus early in the semester and consult with your faculty member promptly regarding any possible conflicts with major religious holidays, being as specific as possible regarding when those holidays are scheduled **in advance** and where those holidays constitute the fulfillment of your sincerely held religious beliefs.

 ## Changes
 This syllabus is subject to change.
 Updates will be posted on the course website.

-## Fowler School of Engineering
-### Fall 2021-- Addendum to Course Syllabi
-Due to the continuing COVID-19 Pandemic, the following items are in effect for courses offered by the Fowler School of Engineering, in addition to the policies and procedures detailed in individual course syllabi.

-## Video Recording of Courses
-Software *may* be used to record live class discussions as needed to support course learning objectives.
-As a student in these courses, your participation in live class discussions will be recorded to assist those who cannot attend the live session, or to serve as a resource for those who would like to review content that was presented.
-These recordings will be made available only to students who are enrolled in the class, and only during the period in which the course is offered.
-All recordings will become unavailable to students in the class shortly after the course ends.
-Students who prefer to participate via audio only will be allowed to disable their video camera so only audio will be captured.
-Please discuss this option with your instructor.

-The COVID-19 pandemic requires all of us to accept the possibility that changes in how this course is taught may be required and that some changes may occur with little or no notice.
-For example, some or all of the in-person aspects of a course may be shifted to remote instruction.
-If this occurs, you will be given clear instructions as to how to proceed.
-The uncertainty of the situation is not ideal for any of us.
-We must all try to approach this situation with good-will, flexibility, and mutual understanding.

-Students must follow current guidelines from Chapman University regarding COVID 19.
-See [here](https://cusafelyback.chapman.edu/).
-As per the Student Conduct Code: "Any activity that interferes with the normal operation of the University or infringes on the safety of other members of the University community including obstructing an academic class or lecture, administrative support function or university event […] Engaging in classroom conduct prohibited by the faculty member or in violation of law or University policy is also prohibited."